ljdcode/ctescore/README.md

 **********************************************************************<br>

 Note:<br>
-More details refer to Manuscript.
+For more details refer to Manuscript.pdf in this file.
 Data should seperate by comma (see Smith simulated dataset.zip).<br>